Yusuf560-ui/News-Headline-Classifier/README.md

 pip install -r requirement.txt

 ```
-- Better still, you can open the notebook in a Google collab notebook
+- Better still, you can open the notebook in Google collab